 Unfortunately, the disconnect between provider communication channels and patient desires is still large.
 This results in confused and stressed patients, who then take longer periods of time to make a payment – if at all.

-Providing an omnichannel communications experience allows the patient to customize their healthcare experience, resulting in a better patient-practice relationship and higher revenues.
+Providing an omnichannel billing experience allows the patient to customize their healthcare experience, resulting in a better patient-practice relationship and higher revenues.

 Get in touch with MailMyStatements today to learn about how our integrated patient statement and payment system can help bring an omnichannel approach to your practice.